tinawong15/MKS65C-shell/README.md

 ## TODO:
 - [X] Read a line at a time, parse the line to separate the command from its arguments.
 It should then fork and exec the command.
 - [X] Read and separate multiple commands on one line with ;
+- [ ] Can change dirs and exit the shell
 - [ ] Implement simple redirection using > (redirecting stdout) and < (redirecting stdin)
 - [ ] Implement simple pipes